When you are Appcues, your account fills up fast. Dozens of teammates, hundreds of Flows—it adds up.

 Other ways to organize Folders:

-Pro tip: Use the "Unassigned" view to quickly find experiences that aren’t in a Folder and get them organized.
+Pro Tip: Use the "Unassigned" view to quickly find experiences that aren’t in a Folder and get them organized.

-We Tag for:
+We now tag for:

 If you’re setting up Tags, ask: